anyutkinz/deepfake-comparison/README.md

 Variational Autoencoders, introduced by Kingma and Welling in their 2014 paper "Auto-Encoding Variational Bayes," represent a significant advancement in generative models.
 VAEs combine elements of variational inference and neural networks to create a probabilistic framework for generating new data.

 At its core, a VAE consists of:
-1. An encoder network that maps input data to a probability distribution in the latent space
+1. An ,**encoder** network that maps input data to a probability distribution in the latent space
-2. A decoder network that reconstructs the original input from samples of this distribution
+2. A **decoder** network that reconstructs the original input from samples of this distribution

 The key innovation is that VAEs learn a continuous latent space where similar inputs are mapped to nearby points, enabling smooth interpolation and generation of new samples.